OpenWaterProject/riffle-thermistor/README.md

 The Arduino code [riffle_thermistor.ino] in this repository will measure temperature using analog pin A0 on the Riffle, and record it to a microSD card along with a timestamp.

+Now that you've set up the circuit, here's how to get a Riffle logging 1-wire temperature values to a microSD card:

+1. Download this entire repository using the button on this page above (or [this link](https://github.com/dwblair/riffle-one-wire/archive/master.zip) should work).

+2. Copy all of the libraries labeled in the "libraries" folder to the "libraries" folder in your Arduino IDE "sketchbook" folder.

+3. Then, upload the "riffle_thermistor.ino" code onto the Riffle, choosing "Arduino UNO" as the board type.

+This code will start measuring temperature using a 1-wire sensor as setup above.
+It assumes that the thermistor is connected to 'A0', as in the schematic above.

+The data is output in "TSV" format, with tabs separating columns of data (timestamp in the first column, thermistor in the third column).

 The data is output in "TSV" format, with tabs separating columns of data (timestamp in the first column, RTC temperature in the second column, thermistor temperature in the third column).